mariuszkuswik/KCNA/README.md

 ### Node components (all nodes)
 - **kubelet** - An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
 The kubelet talks to the api-server and the container runtime to handle the final stage of starting containers.
 [Kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet)
+- **kube-proxy (optional)** - An application that provides routing and filtering rules for ingress (incoming) traffic to pods.
-- **kube-proxy (optional)** - A network proxy that handles inside and outside communication of your cluster.
+A network proxy that handles inside and outside communication of your cluster.
 Instead of managing traffic flow on its own, the kube-proxy tries to rely on the networking capabilities of the underlying operating system if possible.
 - **container runtime** - The container runtime is responsible for running the containers on the worker node.
 For a long time, Docker was the most popular choice, but is now replaced in favor of other runtimes like [containerd](https://containerd.io/).

 ### Control plane nodes components